jacobkap/crimebythenumbers/docs/subsetting.md

   * Only rows where the year is 2011-2017
   * Only the following columns: actual_murder, state, year, population, ori, agency_name

 We could use the `&` operator to say rows must meet condition 1 and condition 2.
 Since this is an intro lesson we will do them as two separate conditional statements.
 For the first step we want to get all rows in the data where the state equals "colorado" (in this data all state names are lowercase).
 And at this point we want keep all columns in the data.
-So let's make a new object called "colorado" to save the result of this subset.
+So let's make a new object called *colorado* to save the result of this subset.

 Remember that we want to put the object to the left of the `[]` to make sure it returns the data.
 Just having the `[]` will only return TRUE or FALSE values based on the conditional statement.
 Since we want all columns we don't need to put anything after the comma.